Berger Picard vs Bergamasco: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Berger Picard and Bergamasco.
 Berger Picard requires high (1-2 hours daily) levels of exercise and engagement, while Bergamasco needs moderate (30-60 minutes daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because the two breeds have similar activity levels, the time commitment is comparable — other criteria should decide.
 Berger Picard owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Bergamasco.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Berger Picard and Bergamasco.
 Berger Picard has low to moderate grooming needs, while Bergamasco requires very low (unique flocked coat) maintenance.
 Professional grooming costs reflect these differences: Berger Picard owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Bergamasco.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Keep up with brushing, bathing, nails, and dental care at home; professional grooming supplements rather than replaces these.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners